desmigor/Secured_web_app/README.md

 # Secured WebToy

 WebToy is a simplified login/signup secured web application.
-The Front end is developed in HTML, CSS and vanila JS.
+The Front End is developed in HTML, CSS and vanila JS.
 It's connected to the backend Postgres Database using NodeJS.
-The database is secured with a password and also...

-### Web App Login Screen
+## Web App Login Screen
 ![](images/login.png)

-### Web app Signup Screen
+## Web app Signup Screen
 ![](images/signup.png)